 This myth keeps a lot of people from maintaining or even starting an exercise program.
 Research continues to show that any exercise is better than none.
 For example, regular walking or gardening for as little as an hour a week has been shown to reduce the risk of heart disease.

 Exercise Myth 3.
 Yoga Is a Completely Gentle and Safe Exercise.

 Yoga is an excellent form of exercise, but some styles are quite rigorous and demanding both physically and mentally.
-As with any form of exercise, qualified, careful instruction is necessary for a safe, effective workout.
+As with any form of exercise, qualified and careful instruction is necessary for a safe, effective workout.